 - Disputes about whether an executor should be allowed to act in that role;

 - Disputes between beneficiaries as to how the estate should be administered.
-These types of disputes often arise when one beneficiary is also the executor of the estate and other beneficiaries have not been appointed as joint executors under the Will and do agree with how the executor is distributing the assets of the estate;
+These types of disputes often arise when one beneficiary is also the executor of the estate and other beneficiaries have not been appointed as joint executors under the Will and do not agree with how the executor is distributing the assets of the estate;

 - Where one or more of the beneficiaries would like the executor to be removed and replaced by another party;